openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/query_lang/credentials_alternatives.json}}

-The following example shows a query that uses the `value` and `values` restrictions to request a credential with specific values for the `last_name` and `postal_code` claims:
+The following example shows a query that uses the `value` and `values` constraints to request a credential with specific values for the `last_name` and `postal_code` claims:

 <{{examples/query_lang/value_matching_simple.json}}